On the Nature of the Girls’ Fate

 “And don’t forget to bring a basket!” he mimicked Ludmila, sticking his tongue out at her and hiding behind the stove.

 Furious, donning that ugly dress, Eiri picked up a flexible cane and pursued the fair-haired rascal.
-But instead of their usual chase around the stove, Anti sprinted towards the door, seeking refuge behind his mother’s skirt.
+But instead of their usual chase round the stove, Anti sprinted towards the door, seeking refuge behind his mother’s skirt.

 “You chickenshit!”
 Eiri shouted in disappointment.